ayame113/deploy-check/README.md

 # deploy-type-checker

+A tool for type checking deno deploy.
 Provides an alternative after the `deployctl check` becomes unavailable.
+Please note that this tool may be out of date as deno deploy is currently in beta.

 ```ts
 // your_code.ts